Mentoring/Learning Sessions

 In spring 2025, we kicked off a new program specifically designed for female athletes.
 We hope to further enhance the program with scholarships, internships, tutoring, funding for summer activities and more!

-Working on planning another one in Zambia as part of a new Global Pen Pals for Peace!
-If your school is interested in getting involved, please let us know!
+Working on planning another one in Uganda as part of a new Global Pen Pals for Peace!

 The goal of our mentoring programs is to offer students an inclusive and welcoming environment that inspires them to dream and be kind to others and themselves.
 Our aim is to bolster self-esteem through interactive play, writing and conversation.
 Lesson plans feature role models like bell hooks, Malala Yousafzai, Amanda Gorman, Joy Harjo, Cesar Chavez, and Dorothy Huerta as well as local heroes like Asbury Park native Siarra Morris, musician and Capoeira teacher, Kasey Sanders; educational pioneer, Mariagnes Lattimer; Native American, Cyndy Mosley and Mexican American, Donny Reyes.